jahanisrat/jahanisrat.github.io/_pages/Research.md

 nav: true
 ---

-My research interests lie in the evolution of complex life via cooperation and conflict.
+My research interests broadly ask the question of how cooperation and conflict drive the evolution of complex life.
 Under this broad term, I am specifically focusing on development and maintenance of multicellularity for my Ph.D. thesis.
 For my experiments, I use the social amoeba *Dictyostelium discoidium*.
-In the long run, I want to study the implications of social interactions on the evolution of organismality and major transitions.
-I am also greatly intrigued by history and philosophy of science.
+My research is theoretically grounded in the principles of social evolution with scientific and philosophical implications for the major evolutionary transitions, germline vs somatic evolution, cell type development, and organismality.
+I am also greatly intrigued by history and culture of science.

 ##### **Projects towards my Ph.D. thesis**

 ##### **Previous Projects**